Jkintree2/open-collective-intelligence/README.md

 ### Resources
 * The Your Priorities platform for participatory democracy is being used for an Online COP 30 community to prepare for a global referendum on a worldwide carbon tax, https://ypus.org/community/381
 * People Powered has a ranked list of existing platforms for participatory democracy, https://www.peoplepowered.org/digital-participation
-* Your Priorities is the top rated platform in the People Powered list, https://citizens.is/
-* Zep Graphiti KG of conversations, https://github.com/getzep/graphiti
+* Zep Graphiti knowledge engine, https://github.com/getzep/graphiti
 * Mem0 might be more computationally efficient than Zep Graphiti for storing and retrieving memories from conversations, https://mem0.ai/ and https://github.com/mem0ai/mem0
 * Neo4j LLM Knowledge Graph Builder, https://github.com/neo4j-labs/llm-graph-builder
 * Neo4j LLM Knowledge Graph Builder demo, 4 minutes, https://www.youtube.com/watch?v=LlNy5VmV290&t=188s